Confetti Squares

 Prepare a baking pan: Line a 9-inch square baking pan with wax paper, then add cooking spray.

 Add the other ingredients: Add the vanilla extract and salt, and then all except a cup of rainbow marshmallows.
-Be quick here – you don’t want the mixture to cool too much, and set before you mix in the marshmallows!

 Add the confetti squares mixture: Spoon it into the prepared pan and press down, then sprinkle the reserved mini marshmallows on top and press them down to stick.